hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 “A **positional parameter** is an argument specified on the command line, used to launch the current process in a shell.
 Positional parameter values are stored in a special set of variables maintained by the shell.” ([Source](https://www.computerhope.com/jargon/p/positional-parameter.htm))

-So rather than something that is identified inside the bash script a positional parameter is given when you run your script.
+So rather than something that is identified inside the bash script, a positional parameter is given when you run your script.
 This makes it more flexible as it can be changed without modifying the script itself.

 <p align="center">
 <img src="../img/positional-parameter.jpg" width="400">